2000 Ericsson Open – Men's singles

 Pete Sampras defeated Gustavo Kuerten in the final, 6–1, 6–7^{(2–7)}, 7–6^{(7–5)}, 7–6^{(10–8)} to win the men's singles tennis title at the 2000 Miami Open.

 Richard Krajicek was the reigning champion, but did not participate this year.

+This tournament marked the final professional appearance of former world No. 1 Jim Courier.
+He beat David Nalbandian in the first round before losing to Thomas Enqvist in the second round in three sets.

 Seeds

 All thirty-two seeds received a bye to the second round.